cocos/cocos-docs/en/cocos-service/sdkhub.md

 After creating the config set and configuring the plugins and parameters for the set, we need to select the corresponding config set when building the game in order to finally compile the game project with the SDK.

-Open **Project -> Build...** in the top menu of Cocos Creator, when you select **Android**, **iOS**, **HUAWEI AppGallery Connect** (currently SDKHub only supports these native platforms), it will show **SDKHub Configuration** item and list the config set you created in the Service panel (Cocos Creator 2.4.1 and above only, older versions before 2.4.1 will use the config set selected by the SDKHub panel in the Service panel by default), just select the corresponding config set.
+Open **Project -> Build...** in the top menu of Cocos Creator, when you select **Android**, **iOS**, **HUAWEI AppGallery Connect** (currently Cocos SDKHub only supports these native platforms), it will show **Cocos SDKHub Configuration** item and list the config set you created in the Service panel (Cocos Creator 2.4.1 and above only, older versions before 2.4.1 will use the config set selected by the Cocos SDKHub panel in the Service panel by default), just select the corresponding config set.

 ![](sdkhub/sdkhub-build1.png)